-The game is divided into four stages in total, each with 1-2 enemies and 2 key items, and players must collect key items while avoiding enemy pursuit.
-The key items in each stage are related to the storyline of that stage.
+The sample is divided into four stages in total, each with 1-2 enemies and 2 key items, and the player must collect the key items while avoiding enemy pursuit.
+The enemies are designed to symbolize hostility or the protagonist's fears, such as "husband," "fear of forced childbirth," or "local government".
+Key items in each stage are related to the storyline of that stage.